 “I am a firm believer that the key to being successful in business is surrounding yourself with dedicated, knowledgeable people who have a passion for what they do and a sense of urgency in taking care of business.
 We are fortunate to have attracted individuals of this caliber who enjoy being a part of our team, many of whom have been with us for some time.
 In fact, over 40% of our employees have been with the company for more than 10 years.” – Bud Wright

 We are proud to tell the story of TFP Nutrition.
 A timeline of the generations before us is broken out by decade below.

 M.S.
-Wright and his eldest son left their family the day after Christmas in 1929 in a Pontiac to begin a motor trip that changed the life of their entire family, and, in time, affected the lives of hundreds of thousands of employees, customers, and users of fertilizers and feeds marketed by Texas Farm Products Company.
+Wright and his eldest son left their family the day after Christmas in 1929 in a Pontiac to begin a motor trip that changed the life of their entire family, and, in time, affected the lives of hundreds of thousands of employees, customers, and users of fertilizers, feeds, and animal pharmaceuticals marketed by Texas Farm Products Company.

 M.S.
 Wright knew the fertilizer business best after working for two decades in the industry, so he chose to start a new manufacturing enterprise where the need was great and its supply limited.
 Researching probe sites carefully, he learned that Texas farmers and ranchers applied 235,000 tons of commercial fertilizer annually, and that Nacogdoches County, located in central East Texas, consumed 12,000 tons, but did not have access to a successful agricultural enterprise there.